simgrid/simgrid/examples/README.rst

        .. example-tab:: examples/cpp/energy-wifi/s4u-energy-wifi.cpp

   - **Modeling the shutdown and boot of hosts:**
-    Simple example of model of model for the energy consumption during the host boot and shutdown periods.
+    Simple example of a model for the energy consumption during the host boot and shutdown periods.

     .. tabs::